vatpac-technology/sops/docs/client/maestro.md

 Regularly review the Pending list (click `DEPS`) and insert flights from departure airports at appropriate times.

-Coordinate with relevant units regarding pending flights.
-Advise them of the expected delay, and consider absorbing delay on the ground prior to departure when possible.
+Coordinate with relevant units regarding pending flights, and advise them of the expected delay.

 !!! tip
+    Maestro will calculate delays for pending flights on the ground.
-    Inserting flights early allows delay to be absorbed on the ground rather than in the air.
+    Advise pilots of the expected delay prior to departure to allow them to absorb the delay on the ground rather than in the air.

 ### Slots